Disaster Recovery

 Important

 • Creating a clone is instantaneous and you can immediately access the clone for both READ and WRITE operations.
-However, there is a minor performance impact on both the parent and clone when accessing shared data while hydration is in progress.
+While hydration is in progress, a minor performance impact might be observed on both the parent and clone when accessing shared data.

-• You can't delete a clone's parent file system.
-See Cloning File Systems for more information.
+• You can't delete a clone's parent file system unless the clone is detached.
+See Cloning File Systems and Detaching a Clone for more information.

 1. Failover to Target